If there is no sidebar on the left, please click here

 So, if you have no CLEAR photos, get clicking and send your favourite photo to me for that dog painting, cat painting, animal painting, or landscape painting.
 You will be delighted with the result.

 Pet dogs, cats, animals or any child or adult can be painted into the scene, even if they were not in that particular photo.
 Many things are possible.
 If you have a special request, just ask.
 If it is possible it can be done.

-We should all value our historical houses be they palaces, farmhouses or cottages, they are our links to our past and provide us with stability and continuity, but sadly, many are being allowed to deteriorate beyond any repair.
+We should all value our historical houses be they palaces, farmhouses or cottages, they are our links to our past, but sadly, many are being allowed to deteriorate beyond any repair.
 It would be a poorer world with no physical reminders of our ancestors presence.
 Whenever, I get the opportunity I am out painting and capturing little corners of this England onto canvas or watercolour paper.

 We should have much tougher laws against the pollution of our rivers and fields, and stricter laws to protect pressured animals and green spaces.

 Imagine a world with only one creature, the human being.
 What a dreadful place that would be.
 We must all do our best to alleviate some of the harm man has done to this world and its animal inhabitants.
 One way is to enforce planning controls for new human dwellings, office blocks and factories that are sympathetic to the natural environment.

 The welfare of this Earth's wild creatures is something I feel very passionately about.
 We have done so much harm to these fellow residents of our planet, who, of course, have as much right to exist as humanity.
 Wild animals, including the smallest insect have no less right to live out their natural lifespan as ourselves.